Hasnain-Sayed/blazekart/README.md

 ---

+👨‍💻 Author

+Hasnain Sayed
+Full Stack Developer
+Creator of BlazeKart

+⭐ If You Like This Project

+Give it a star ⭐
+Fork it 🍴
+Build on it 🚀

 > Built with ❤️ using Django 5 · Demonstrates full-stack development across auth, e-commerce logic, email integration, and secure configuration.